 - Don’t use all the colors.

 Using too many colors will make your website design clash.
-Colors have a strong psychological impact, and they will affect a viewer’s opinion of your brand.
+Colors have a strong psychological impact and will affect a viewer’s opinion of your brand.
 If you’re unsure how many colors to use, the rule of thumb says your design should not use more than three colors.
 If you’re working with a brand palette, you might be able to use more, as long as you balance them well.

 - Do use color combinations that enhance your content.

 Your website’s colors should reflect the brand, complement the content, and visually delight viewers.
 Avoid selecting random colors just based on what you like.
 Instead, think about the brand and its users.
 Suppose you have a primary color but don’t know how to make color schemes.
 In that case, you can use an automatic color scheme generator to help fill out your color palette.

 A website that uses five different fonts loses users in seconds because it takes too much effort to read.
 Too many fonts on the screen can make a website look chaotic and unprofessional.
 The ideal number of fonts is three: one for primary headings, another for sub-headings, and the third for the body text.

 - Do select suitable font sizes.